MrNener/jQuery-Plugin/README.md

 #jQuery-Plugin

-Some jQuery Plugins by self,Maybe it's terrible.
+Some jQuery Plugins by myself.